 Professor Robert Breunig

-Professor Breunig particularly enjoys interaction outside of typical academic circles and takes pleasure in helping those who don’t usually use economics or statistical analysis to better understand and make use of these tools in their work.
-He has an extensive track record of helping the public service to build research capacity which he views as a particularly important activity.
+Robert Breunig particularly enjoys interaction outside of typical academic circles and takes pleasure in helping those who don’t usually use economics or statistical analysis to better understand and make use of these tools in their work.
+He has an extensive track record of helping the Australian Public Service to build research capacity which he views as a particularly important activity.